lf-edge/ekuiper/docs/en_US/sqls/lexical_elements.md

 **Reserved keywords for rule SQL**: If you'd like to use the following keyword in rule SQL, you will have to use backtick to enclose them.

 ```
-SELECT, FROM, JOIN, LEFT, INNER, ON, WHERE, GROUP, ORDER, HAVING, BY, ASC, DESC, AND, OR, CASE, WHEN, THEN, ELSE, END
+SELECT, FROM, JOIN, LEFT, INNER, ON, WHERE, GROUP, ORDER, HAVING, BY, ASC, DESC, AND, OR, CASE, WHEN, THEN, ELSE, END, IN, NOT, BETWEEN, LIKE, OVER, PARTITION
 ```

 The following is an example for using a stream named `from`, which is a reserved keyword in eKuiper.